Trapacid/safe-debloat-win10/README.md

 `Search "Recovery options" > Reset this PC > Remove Everything > Only the drive where windows is installed`

+# Step 0.5: Do *not* use OEM drivers.
+Drivers provided by Windows Update go through major testing via [Windows Hardware Quality Labs (WHQL)](https://wikipedia.org/wiki/WHQL_Testing).
+Latest OEM drivers do not go through such testing immediately.
+Windows Update drivers are found to be largely much more stable, but may be a few versions behind.
+If you for some reason absolutely need some sort of functionality your OEM provides that Windows Update drivers don't provide at the moment, go right ahead.

+**AND DO NOT USE DRIVER UTILITIES.
+EVEN INTEL DRIVER UPDATE UTILITIES.**

 <hr>

 ## Disabling and deleting in Settings